dacorvo/tensorsandbox/docker/README.md

 My CPU containers are typicall built from the development version to take advantage of the CPU optimizations.

-All containers share the same data volume that is mapped to my development directory.
+As explained in the previous paragraph, all my containers share the same data volume that is mapped to my project directory.

 CPU #1 runs tensorboard and acts as a parameter server if I create a cluster.